Matteopaluh/KEMET/tests/README.md

 in the report_tsv (from kmc.py) the KOs of the selected genes was changed from present to absent;
 in the report_txt (from kmc.py) the KOs of the selected genes were added among the missing genes.

-The genes were removed using functions (rewrite_Genome_removing_genes() and others) contained in the "MAG_genomic_contig-context.ipynb" notebook.
+The genes were removed using functions (rewrite_Genome_removing_genes() and others) contained in the "confrontation_results.ipynb" notebook.
 This code was also used to identify the boundaries indicated above.

-The results of HMM-hits summaries (from kmc-hmm.py) were scrutinized in order to compare if the genes removed from annotations were predicted as present in the MAGs (both original and mock-genomes, lacking part of the coding sequenes).
+The results of HMM-hits summaries were scrutinized in order to compare if the genes removed from annotations were predicted as present in the MAGs (both original and mock-genomes, lacking part of the coding sequenes).

 Complete genomes were grouped together according to the status of the coding sequences under test: